 The scenes for Longmire's cabin are filmed in the Valles Caldera in the Jemez Mountains of New Mexico.
 The caldera is a 14-mile-wide volcanic crater.
 It is now a national preserve.
 Several Westerns including The Missing (2003) and The Lone Ranger (2013) have used this location.

-Sheriff Walt Longmire (Robert Taylor) carries a 1911, .45ACP Colt Government Model with custom stag grips for his duty sidearm.
-Unlike most who choose to carry the M1911, Walt chooses to carry in Condition 2 (mag inserted, round chambered, hammer down) This isn't necessarily bad production/directing.
-There was a time when this was the acceptable method of carry, although now, most M1911 users do not recommend for safety reasons, instead choosing Condition 1 (Mag inserted, round chambered, hammer cocked, safety on) which is the way the pistol is designed to be carried.
+Sheriff Walt Longmire (Robert Taylor) carries a 1911 .45ACP Colt Government Model with custom stag grips for his duty sidearm.
+Unlike most who choose to carry the M1911, he carries it in Condition 2 (mag inserted, round chambered, hammer down).
+This isn't necessarily a technical error; there was a time when this was the acceptable method of carry, although now most M1911 users do not recommend it for safety reasons, instead choosing Condition 1 (mag inserted, round chambered, hammer cocked, safety on) which is the way the pistol is designed to be carried.

 Carrying his sidearm the way he does, round chambered and the hammer down, makes a lot of sense for two reasons.
 From a theatrical standpoint you get the effect of his cocking the hammer.
 It also agrees better with his character who "sometimes likes to think before he talks (acts)" by making discharging his weapon a more deliberate act.

 While a guest on "Conan" (2010), Jeff Garlin promoted "Longmire" by showing a clip from the show, instead of plugging his own show The Goldbergs (2013).
 He explained, '''Goldberg' is a huge hit, No. 3 comedy on TV.
 'Longmire' needs help.
 I love 'Longmire' and I want that show to keep going.''